e-xode/vui/README.md

 VUI is an open source UI library focusing on providing customizable web components for Vue.js.

 ## Features
-- Provides web components with minimum functionalities and easy customization
+- 3 families of web components: Html (button, input, ...), UI ( card, dropdown, ...) and layout ( grid, responsive ) focusing on functionalities and quick customization.
-- 3 components types: Html (button, input, table, ...), U.I ( card, dropdown, modal, ...) and layout (vui-grid, vui-grid-item)
+- Styles and layouts allow easy CSS overriding (no inline definitions, no !importants, ...).
-- Styles and layouts allow CSS overrides (no inline definitions, no !importants, ...)
+- Compatible with server rendering ( SSR ).
-- Integrates fontawesome-free Icons library
+- Integrates fontawesome-free Icons library.
-- Provided with documentation and unit tests
+- Provides documentation and tests.

 Online documentation and demo are available [here](https://vui.e-xode.net/)